Home > How to Tips

 How Do I Check Memory Usage on Mac

-Unexpectedly, this error message pops up on the screen, and you may wonder to know how much memory has been used, and which apps or background processes are taxing your computer.
+Unexpectedly, this error message pops up on the screen, and memory leaks after upgrading to macOS Sequoia.
+So, you may wonder how much memory has been used and which apps or background processes are taxing your computer.

 Mac system allows you to check memory usage with its built-in tool - Activity Monitor, also known as Mac Task Manager.
 Click Launchpad > Other > Activity Monitor, then select the Memory tab on the top menu bar.